Abiraterone acetate (Zytiga®)

 How abiraterone works

-Prostate cancers need a hormone called testosterone to grow.
+Prostate cancer needs a hormone called testosterone to grow.
+Testosterone is mainly made by the testicles.
 Abiraterone reduces the amount of testosterone made by the body.
-This can help to control advanced prostate cancer.
+This may slow down the growth of the cancer cells.

 Taking abiraterone tablets

-• If you forget to take the abiraterone or steroid tablet, take the next dose as usual.
+If you forget to take the abiraterone or steroid tablet, take your usual dose the following day.
 Do not take a double dose.
-If you have missed more than one dose, tell your doctor or nurse straight away.
+If you have missed more than 1 dose, tell your doctor or nurse straight away.

 Other things to remember about your tablets: